Simple Machines Packet (About 30 pages)

 My kids and I have had a lot of fun with this unit!

-Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
+To Make a Purchase: Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
 You will also receive an email from Sendowl (the service I use) to your Paypal email address, which will have a link you can click on to download the Simple Machines unit.
 (It will say, “You can download your digital products…” with a clickable link.
 It may take a few moments to arrive.)
 Be sure to check your spam folder.
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
-You can also reach me by using the contact form on the blog or can reach me over at our Homeschool Den Facebook Page.
+You can also reach me by using the contact form on the blog.

 If you use this in your homeschool or classroom, I’d love to hear from you over at my Homeschool Den Facebook Page!